 - Playing with it

 In the meantime, you can decrease your parrot’s instinct to eat its own poop by offering supplements.
-Among others, try adding some brewer’s yeast to your parrot’s food.
-This will help replenish its body’s stores, as it contains:
+Among others, add some brewer’s yeast to your parrot’s food.
+This will replenish its body’s stores, as it contains:

 - B vitamins